To get your printer working you will mainly need to install and setup CUPS.

 sudo pacman -S python-pyqt5

-now run the program to install new printer queue and the may needed proprietary plugin for some hp-printers:
+now run the program to install new printer queue and the possibly needed proprietary plugin for some hp-printers:

 or run hp-setup from menu.

-The tool guides you to the installation simple read the instructions.
+The tool guides you through the installation – simply read the instructions.

 Current notes (29.5.2020):

-There is currently an issue with getting keys from keyservers, this also seem to effect hp-plugin verify downloaded plugin, what caused a fail to install it.
+There is currently an issue with getting keys from keyservers, this also seem to effect the hp-plugin.
+Verify downloaded plugin to see what caused a failed to install.
 To solve this you need to change the server used by the tool:

 sudo nano /usr/share/hplip/base/validation.py